 Albert Einstein is regarded as one of history’s greatest geniuses, both for his contributions to humanity’s understanding of physics and for his embodiment of the stereotypical traits of the eccentric brainiac.
 Unfortunately, those stereotypical traits included some serious issues with human interaction, which resulted in Einstein treating the women in his life terribly.
-It’s a part of his life story that makes his overall - largely untarnished - legacy tough to digest.

 Einstein was notoriously reclusive at times, however, and was often so bogged down with his studies that he neglected his personal hygiene.
 Marić had married a man that was already married to his work.

 The earliest days of Einstein and Marić’s relationship was marked by a mysterious and tragic occurrence.
 Marić gave birth to an child in 1902, a year before they were married, but nobody seems to know what happened to the girl, who was named Lieserl.